leancodepl/corelibrary/docs/guides/02_writing_commands.md

 > **Info :information_source:**
 > A command validator and handler are usually put in a single file with a `CH` suffix, e.g. `CreateProjectCH.cs`.

-Finally, we arrive at a command handler which is a part which actually executes the command.
+Finally, we arrive at a command handler that is a part which actually executes the command.
 For the `CreateProject` command, a handler may look like this:

 ```csharp
 public class CreateProjectCH : ICommandHandler<CoreContext, CreateProject>